After 3 days, fish–and leads–stink: what Anthony Bourdain’s advice and list loading have in common

-That whole end-to-end process might take 10 to 100 hours to do manually.
-Even longer if outside parties are in the mix or if a few of your point solutions aren’t working nicely together.
+This whole end-to-end process might take 10 or 100 hours to do manually, even longer if outside parties are in the mix or if a few of your point solutions aren’t working nicely together.
 We get it done here before our field team closes the booth and makes it back to their rooms.
 (In the spirit of full transparency, they might have time for one drink on the way back if we’re working with a particularly big list of new leads and if we also do enrichment with lots of data providers.)
-If you’ve got West Coast-based salespeople, leads from this Denver event get delivered to ADRs and AEs while they’re still in the office.
+If you’ve got West Coast-based salespeople, leads from a Denver event get delivered to ADRs and AEs while they’re still in the office.

-I mentioned this new SLA to a few sales ops folks who stopped by our booth at Tech X. No surprise, they came back again later with teammates in tow because they recognized that this is a real, concrete capability that delivers tangible ROI and kudos from Sales.
+I mentioned this new SLA to a few sales ops folks who stopped by our booth at the tech event.
+No surprise, they came back again later with teammates in tow because they recognized that this is a real, concrete capability that delivers tangible ROI and kudos from sales.